zhangen69/event_organizing/README.md

   - [ ] Manage role
   - [ ] Assign role to staff
   - [ ] Manage staff handling specific process
-- [ ] Calculate the total cost and budget in the event
+- [x] Calculate the total price in the event
+- [x] Link customer to the event

 ## Receipt & Invoice
 - [ ] Receipt and Invoice can choose stock items in the table/list